metno/emep-ctm/Subrun.rst

 countries.
 Such runs are called "Scenario runs".
 They are used for source-receptor calculations.

-Emission factors for reduced emissions of pollutants from different sectors and countries can be defined in the input file called ``femis.dat``, which can be found in the downloaded input data directory, see section :numref:`sec-femis`.
+Emission factors for reduced emissions of pollutants from different sectors and countries can be defined in the input file ``femis.dat``.

 .. code-block:: text
     :name: base-femis